melaniekelsey/stock-analysis/README.md

 # An Evaluation of Stocks for Future Investment
-## Overview of the Project: A summary of Total Daily Voiume and Return % for Stocks in 2017-2018 to best determine which ones to make an investment
+## Overview of the Project: A summary of Total Daily Volume and Return % for Stocks in 2017-2018 to best determine which ones to make an investment

 This project asked me to look at 2 years worth of stock performance for 12 different stocks.
 It was asked to calculate total Volume and Return percentage to best determine which stocks might be good to invest in.